Please note that the English Language Version of these competition rules (‘the Rules’) is binding

 (2) The Competition comprises an Adult Competition open to photographers aged 18 and over, and a Young Competition open to photographers aged 17 and under.
-Any contact with the Organisers regarding the Adult Competition or the Young Competition (unless specified otherwise below) should be via the email address: email@example.com.
+Any contact with the Owners regarding the Adult Competition or the Young Competition (unless specified otherwise below) should be via the email address: email@example.com.

-(1) Entries must be received by 12:00 GMT on Thursday 27 February 2014 (“the Closing Date”).
+(1) Entries must be received by 11.30 GMT on the morning of Thursday 26 February 2015 (‘the Closing Date’).

-(3) It is the responsibility of each entrant into the Adult Competition to ensure that they have read and will abide by these Rules.
+(4) It is the responsibility of each entrant into the Adult Competition to ensure that they have read and will abide by these Rules.
 By submitting an entry, each entrant agrees to the Rules, that their entry complies with the Rules, and that they will be liable to the Owners and their licensees in respect of any damages or losses incurred as a breach of the Rules by the entrant.

-(4) Entrants are not permitted to submit the following:
+(5) Entrants are not permitted to submit stills and/or moving images that:

-(i) stills and/or moving images that feature farm animals, family pets, and/or cultivated plants;
+(i) feature farm animals, family pets, and/or cultivated plants;

-(ii) stills and/or moving images that have been awarded any prize, recommendation or other award in any national or international competition at the time of entry.
+(iv) have been awarded any prize, recommendation or other award in any national or international competition at the time of entry.

-(6) The decision of the Organisers on all matters relating to the Competition is final and binding.
+(6) Any entry found not to comply with the Rules at any stage of the Adult Competition may be disqualified and no refunds or allowances will be made in the event of disqualification and any prizes will be forfeited.
+The decision of the Owners on all matters relating to the Competition is final and binding.
 No negotiation will be considered.
-The Organisers reserve the right to amend the Rules and to waive breach of the Rules at their sole discretion, acting reasonably.
+The Owners reserve the right to amend the Rules and to waive breach of the Rules at their sole discretion, acting reasonably.

 (1) Entry must be via www.wildlifephotographeroftheyear.com.

-(2) A one-off non-refundable entry fee of £30 is required from each entrant.
+(2) A one-off non-refundable entry fee of £30.00 is required from each entrant.

-(iii) Amphibians and Reptiles
+(iii) Reptiles, Amphibians and Fishes

 (v) Plants and Fungi

-(ix) Black and White
+(xii) Black and White

-(xii) Special Award: TIMElapse Award
+(xiii) Special Award: TIMElapse

-(6) Entrants to TIMElapse must submit a series of moving images depicting a changing subject, the screening continuing for no less than 45 seconds and no more than 90 seconds.
+(7) Entrants to TIMElapse must submit a series of moving images depicting a changing subject, the screening continuing for no less than 45 seconds and no more than 90 seconds.
 Entrants may submit a maximum of three (3) entries into this Special Award.